A finite Topological Type Theorem for open manifolds with Non-negative Ricci Curvature and Almost Maximal Local Rewinding Volume: Preliminary

 \item [(2)] $\dashint_{B_r(p)}|\spa{\grad u^{\alpha},\grad u^{\beta}}-\delta^{\alpha\beta}|\le \delta$,

 \item [(3)] $r^2\dashint_{B_r(p)}\|\hess u^\alpha\|^2\le \delta$, \end{itemize} where $\dashint_{B_r(p)}:=\frac{1}{\vol(B_r(p))}\int_{B_r(p)}$.

 \end{definition}

 If each $u^\alpha$ is harmonic, we call such $u$ a harmonic $(\delta,k)$-splitting map.
-And if $k=1$, we call $u$ is a $\delta$-splitting function.
-One fundamental application of almost splitting functions is the follow quantitative splitting theorem.
+And if $k=1$, we call $u$ a $\delta$-splitting function.
+One fundamental application of almost splitting functions is the following quantitative splitting theorem.

 \begin{theorem}[\cite{CC96}] Let $M$ be a complete $n$-manifold with $\Ric_M\ge-(n-1)\delta$.
 If $p_+,p_-,p\in M$ satisfy then there exists a harmonic $\Psi(\delta|n,R)$-splitting function $u:B_{20R}(p)\to\R$ which satisfies $|u-d(x,p_+)|_{C^0(B_{20R}(p))}\le\Psi(\delta|n,R)$.
 Furthermore, there exists a map $P:B_R(p)\to u^{-1}(u(p))$ s.t., the map $B_R(p)\to\R\times u^{-1}(u(p))$ defined by $x\mapsto(u(x),P(x))$ is a $\Psi(\delta|n,R)$-Gromov-Hausdorff approximation. \end{theorem}